ViralTexts/gtr-clusters/clusters/18710629-sn84026753-FutureoftheNegro.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ithout delay.
-The report says

- fire-prodt Suthiinn ia bl cumbceapalbone Kak eon
-it “ will be a long time before the fund will be
-large enough to buy.a site and pay for. auch 8

-chants of New-Yatk to erect a new building for. ¢
-this library forthwith.
-There are too few good. o
-hbraries in this City, or in the country, to per- |
-tit so large and valuable a one as the Mercaa-:
-tile Library to remain ecraedk axponnt: to the |
-chances of fire.

 The New-Orleans Pioa Picayune mann in
 some unusual, but very Just, observations about
 the career and prospects of the colored